profsam97/Travel-Microservice/README.md

 ### RabbitMQ Communication

-I use **RabbitMQ** as the message broker for communication between services.
+I made use of **RabbitMQ** as the message broker for communication between services.
 It ensures reliable and asynchronous communication.

 ### Different Databases